saidulIslam1602/Intro-to-TensorFlow/README.md

 # Intro-to-TensorFlow

-This repository is about the introduction of neural network like tensor's data type, rank and shape.
+This repository is about the introduction of Tensorflow's basic topics like tensor's data type, rank and shape.